It sounds like an Oxymoron – But isn’t.

 “I think it pisses God off if you walk by the colour purple in a field somewhere and don’t notice it.’
 ‘What it do when it pissed off?’
 I ast.
 ‘Oh, it make something else.
 People think pleasing God is all God care about.
 But any fool living in the world can see it always trying to please us back.’
 ‘Yeah?’
 I say.
 ‘Yeah,’ she say.
 ‘It always making little surprises and springing them on us when us least expect.’
 ‘You mean it want to be loved, just like the bible say.’
 ‘Yes, Celie,’ she say.
 ‘Everything want to be loved.”

-― Alice Walker, The Colo
+― Alice Walker, The Colour Purple

 This is a dialogue between two women who become friends.
 How pertinent, I think as I smile.
 Thank you, Preeti for pointing this out to me and for helping me Meander more.